Moesif/apidocs/source/includes/collector-api/_companies-api.md

 **`POST https://api.moesif.net/v1/companies`**

 Updates a company profile in Moesif.
-A company can be an enterprise account or a group of [users](#update-a-user) accessing the API.
-Adding company metadata enables you to understand API usage across different cohorts, company demographics, acquisition channels, etc.
+A company is your direct customer paying for your service.
+A company can have one or more [users](#update-a-user) and one or more [subscriptions](#update-a-subscription).
+[More info on the Moesif data model](https://www.moesif.com/docs/getting-started/overview/).

-Any custom company properties can be stored via the `metadata` object.
-You can also set the company's website domain which enables Moesif to automatically your company profiles with publicly available information.
+You can save custom properties to a company via the `metadata` object.
+While optional, it's also recommended to set the `company_domain`.
+When set, Moesif will enrich the company with publicly available information.

+If company does not exist, a new one will be created.
+If a company exists, it will be merged on top of existing fields.
+Any new field set will override the existing fields.
+This is done via recursive merge which merges inner objects.

 #### Create vs update
 If the company does not exist, Moesif will create a new one.